-The Town Hall of Corfu: The Town Hall of Corfu dominates in the square of the Town Hall, in the Old Town.
-This is one of the best and most impressive Venetian architectural structures of the island.
-It was originally constructed between 1663 and 1693 when the island was under the Venetian occupation.
-The main materials used for the construction were marble and stone, while its size is huge.
+The elegant Town Hall adorns the Old Town of Corfu.
+It is one of the best and most impressive Venetian architectural structures on the island.
+It was constructed between 1663 and 1693 when the island was under the Venetian occupation.
+The prevailing materials used for its construction were marble and stone.

-At first, this building was used as a club for the noblemen, which is why the statue of the Italian noblemen Morosini was put in the eastern wall in 1691.
-In 1720, the building hosted the Noble Theatre of Saint Giacomo of Corfu and in 1903 it was turned into a Town Hall.
+At first, this building functioned as a club for the noblemen, which is why Morosini's Statue (the Doge of Venice from 1688 to 1694) was placed on the eastern wall in 1691.
+In 1720, the building hosted the Noble Theatre of Saint Giacomo of Corfu and it wasn't until 1903 that it turned into the Town Hall.

-The Noble Theatre of Saint Giacomo of Corfu operated from 1733 to 1893 and it was the first Greek opera house.
-The first opera to be presented there was Gerone, tiranno di Siracusa by A. Aurelli.
-It attracted mostly Italian musicians and composers due to the Venetian occupation, while it also gave a stage to many Greek eminent musicians to present their works.
-In fact, the first Greek opera was presented there in 1867 on an exclusively Greek libretto.
+The Noble Theatre of Saint Giacomo operated from 1733 to 1893 and it was the first Greek opera house.
+The first opera presented was Gerone, tiranno di Siracusa by A. Aurelli.
+The place constituted a meeting point for Italian musicians and composers due to the Venetian occupation, while it also gave a chance to many eminent Greek musicians to present their works.
+In fact, the first Greek opera took place there in 1867 on an exclusively Greek libretto.

-In 1903, the Theatre turned into a Town Hall.
-Unfortunately, the building and its historical archives, which belonged to the Noble Theatre, were destroyed in the Second World War bombardment in 1943.
-That is when many other historical buildings in Corfu Old Town were also destroyed.
-Later on, this beautiful building was renovated.
+The building and its historical archives, which belonged to the Noble Theatre, were destroyed in the Second World War bombardment in 1943.
+Sadly, many other historical buildings in Corfu Old Town were demolished, too.

 Fortunately, later on, the beautiful building was renovated and visitors can admire it during their strolls around town.

 The Town Hall is located in Corfu Town just a 6-minute walk away from the central bus station and a 10-minute walk away from a parking lot.